tubearchivist/docs/mkdocs/docs/playlists.md

 Playlists are organized in two different levels, similar to [Channels](channels.md):

 ## Playlist Overview

+!!! note
+    There is an overlap in functionality with [index playlists on channel](channels.md/#about):

+    - Subscribe to a playlist of the playlist contains videos from **mixed channels**.
+    - Subscribe to a playlist if you only want to add **a few** playlists from a chanel.
+    - Use [index playlists on channel](channels.md/#about) if you want to add **all** playlists of a channel.
+    - Avoid subscribing to a playlist if the channel already monitors that playlist.

 Accessible at `/playlist/` of your **Tube Archivist** instance, this **Overview Page** shows a list of all playlists you have indexed over all your channels.

 - You can filter that list to show only subscribed playlists with the toggle.